John J. Myers: Retirement home controversy

 In February 2014, the New York Times reported that Myers planned to retire to a "palace" being expanded to 7500 sqft at his direction in Pittstown, New Jersey.
 The home was then assessed at $776,700.
 The improvements were estimated to cost at least $500,000 with architects' fees.
 Furnishings promised to add to the existing $500,000 bill.

 Archdiocese spokesman Jim Goodness defended the installation of a 14 × 7 ft pool by saying "The press says it's a hot tub; it's a whirlpool...He's getting older — there are therapeutic issues."
-Myers' residence was the object for more when the diocese closed an elementary school that helped immigrant children for lack of funds.
+Myers' residence was the object for more opprobrium when the diocese closed an elementary school that helped immigrant children for lack of funds.
 Dorothy Gawronski said, "It was a loved place, that school, but the church, I don't think it's rich anymore."

 NJ.com contrasted Myers' residence with the lifestyle of Pope Francis, said to live frugally.
 Francis had previously urged bishops to avoid living "like princes", advocating a "poor church for the poor."
 Charles Zech, from the Center for Church Management and Business Ethics at Villanova University business school, said that Myers was ignoring Pope Francis and taking money out of the pockets of parishioners.
 A petition requesting that Myers sell the property garnered 17,000 signatures.